Last Updated on February 28, 2023

 - Educating new parents on infant care and issues such as SIDS and colic

-- Preparing mothers for the birth of their children and providing them with counselling on issues such as anaesthesia and how to handle complications
+- Preparing mothers for the birth of their children and providing them with counseling on issues such as anesthesia and how to handle complications

 - Staying with the mother, and coaching her during the labor and delivery process

 - Keeping an eye out for complications that will require medical intervention

 - Providing care for mothers and infants, postpartum